 Cocktails

-For cocktails showcasing local flavors and ingredients, head to cocktail lounge Selva Oaxaca or the bar and restaurant Sabina Sabe.
+For cocktails showcasing local ingredients in Oaxaca City, head to cocktail lounge Selva Oaxaca or bar and restaurant Sabina Sabe.
 Both are on North America’s 50 Best Bars list.
 Selva is the place to go if you want to try diverse Mexican spirits, like locally produced rum and whiskey, or if you want to stay a while.
 Aside from its world-class, creative cocktails, it has excellent service, dim lighting, cozy and spacious seating, and a fantastic live guitarist.
 Sabina Sabe has a small, industrial-style bar with stools and a separate dining area for its restaurant that offers the same cocktail menu.
 I loved Sabina Sabe’s Cilantriño cocktail with espadín mezcal, cilantro, cinnamon, and allspice.

 Beer